Hamlet: ‘The Play’s The Thing’

 Ever uttered the words ‘Neither a borrower nor a lender be’, ‘In my mind’s eye’ or ‘Woe is me’?
 If you have, you’ve been quoting Hamlet!
 These phrases either originated in Hamlet, or were popularised by their appearance in the play.

 Other famous phrases you might recognise from Hamlet include ‘cruel to be kind’, ‘this mortal coil’, ‘hoist with one’s own petard’, ‘the lady doth protest too much’ and ‘brevity is the soul of wit’.

 3) The play has been translated into many languages – and even into one fictional language!

 Hamlet is a hugely popular and world-renowned title.
-According to data compiled by the British Council: since 1960 there have been productions and publications of Hamlet in over 75 languages!
+According to data compiled by the British Council, there have been productions and publications produced of Hamlet in over 75 languages since the year 1960!

 One of those languages is the fictional Klingon language from Star Trek.
 The full title of the Klingon adaptation is The Tragedy of Khamlet, Son of the Emperor of Qo’noS.
 The inspiration for the project came from a line spoken by Chancellor Gorkon in Star Trek VI: The Undeserved Country: “You have not experienced Shakespeare until you have read him in the original Klingon.”
 The play was translated over a number of years by Nick Nicholas and Andrew Strader of the “Klingon Shakespeare Restoration Project”.